Ben-Choat/ngen_Calib_CFE_TOPMODEL/README.md

 # NOTE: This is the build I am using for calibration work with ngen-cal, TOPMODEL, and CFE on Ubuntu 22.04.

-TO BUILD THIS ENVIRONMENT/BUILD: Download build_ngen_calib.sh build script located in BuildScripts directly, edit the folder name in which to place ngen, and execute it.
+TO BUILD THIS ENVIRONMENT/BUILD: Download build_ngen_calib.sh build script located in BuildScripts directly, move it to the desired location for the build, edit the folder name in which to place ngen, and execute it.

 ## Handling hdf5, tables, and addressing segfault when running with ngen and t-route
 I have edited to attempt to find the path to root hdf5 library which should be specified when building tables, but my approach is not full proof.